 The Framework for Securing a Trillion Devices

-The first stage of PSA is to analyze the value of your assets and the threats they face.
-Threat Models and Security Analyses (TMSA) documents can help, and provide functional requirements needed to mitigate these threats.
+The first stage of PSA is to analyze the value of your assets and the scope of threats they face.
+Threat Models and Security Analyses (TMSA) documentation can help with this modelling, and provide the functional requirements needed to mitigate these threats.

-To ease development, Arm provides three examples of TMSA documents, created for three common IoT use cases completely free of charge.
-Learn more about TMSA documentation and why it's important in this blog.
+To speed up development, Arm provides freely available examples of TMSA documentation, created for three common IoT use cases.
+Learn more about the analyze phase and the TMSAs in this blog.

 Asset Tracker TMSA

 The certify stage uses the PSA CertifiedTM scheme to provide independent security evaluation of PSA-based IoT systems.
 It establishes trust through an assurance program for chips, OS and devices that use a Root of Trust (PSA-RoT) to provide security functions to the platform.
 There are three progressively increasing levels of assurance and robustness, so you can choose the appropriate solution.